khakhalin/notes/02_Regression.md

 This is especially important in case of **Multicollinearity**, when you're trying to predict y from many variables a_i, in a way Ax = y (observations of variables a_i for different training points become columns of A, while regression coefficients form x), but some of a_i are strongly correlated.
 In this case trying to painfully minimize y-Ax would be counter-productive, as we'd fit noise in y with noise in a_i.
 Imagine an extreme case: all columns of A are the same (rank=1), but are observed with noise, and noise is independent (so formally rank = N).
 What we actually need is only one (doesn't matter which one) x_i>0, and all others 0.
 But what will happen, is that we'll fit noise in y with noise in A.

 The name "ridge" comes from a visual example of what is describe above.
 Imagine that only part of the solution is well defined, and the rest is close ot null-space of A. Then the "true solution" is a "generalized cylinder" made by the true solution (in those coordinates that make sense), arbitrarily extended across the "irrelevant coordinates".
 Small changes in training data (right side of the Ax=y equation) would sway the solution along this "ridge".
-By adding regularization we change a "ridge" into a "peak" (lines turn into parabolas), which stabilizes the solution to perturbations in both A and y. ([Source: stackexchange](https://stats.stackexchange.com/questions/118712/why-does-ridge-estimate-become-better-than-ols-by-adding-a-constant-to-the-diago/119708#119708))
+By adding regularization we change a "ridge" into a "peak" (lines turn into parabolas), which stabilizes the solution to perturbations in both A and y. ([Ref: stackexchange](https://stats.stackexchange.com/questions/118712/why-does-ridge-estimate-become-better-than-ols-by-adding-a-constant-to-the-diago/119708#119708))

 How to pick the coefficient k?
-One method: **Ridge trace**: plot found coefficients as a function of k, and eyeball value at which they stop oscillating, and start converging (not in the sense of becoming const, but in the sense of of monotone almost-linear change).
+One method: **Ridge trace**: plot found coefficients as a function of k, and eyeball value at which they stop oscillating, and switches to converging (not in the sense of becoming const, but in the sense of of monotone almost-linear change).

 ## Logistic Regression